This post was originally published on 7/10/2023 and has been updated with new photos and helpful tips to make the recipe even better.

-With each bite, you’ll experience the smoky essence of char from the grill, followed by tender, juicy chicken infused with layers of delicious marinade.
+With each bite, you'll experience the smoky essence of char from the grill, followed by tender, juicy chicken infused with layers of the delicious marinade.

 The combination of textures and flavors creates the perfect meal!
-Every mouthful is a burst of flavor that the entire family will love!

 What is Asado Chicken